Manual Knife Sharpeners

-All knife sharpeners work similarly: The user repeatedly drags the blade against an abrasive surface at a set angle, which trims and reshapes the blade by removing microscopic amounts of metal that are blunted or too far out of alignment.
-(Honing a blade on a steel is for knives that are less dull, as it simply repositions metal that is only slightly out of alignment.)
-With electric sharpeners, the abrasives are on motorized wheels that spin against the blade; with manual sharpeners, they’re either on nonmotorized wheels or the abrasive material itself is fashioned into a V-shaped chamber through which the user pulls the knife.
+All manual sharpeners work similarly: The user repeatedly drags the blade against an abrasive surface at a set angle, which trims and reshapes the blade by removing microscopic amounts of metal that are blunted or too far out of alignment.
+(Using a honing rod is for knives that are less dull, as it removes very little metal and primarily repositions metal on the blade edge that is slightly out of alignment).
+With electric sharpeners, the abrasives are on motorized wheels or belts that spin against the blade; with manual sharpeners, they’re either on nonmotorized wheels or the abrasive material itself is fashioned into a V-shaped slot through which the user pulls the knife.

 Despite sharing similar mechanisms, the sharpeners we tested produced dramatically varied results.
-There were differences in user-friendliness: Some came with unintuitive directions and designs or fussy cleaning requirements; others made jarring vibrations or piercing grinding noises.
-We docked points for all these flaws.
+There were differences in user-friendliness: Some came with unintuitive directions and designs or fussy cleaning requirements.
+We docked points for these flaws.

 We first checked to see if electric and manual sharpeners performed comparably—and for routine sharpening, they did.
 (Repairing deep nicks was another story; more on that later.)
 It wasn’t until we examined the inner workings of the sharpeners that we realized that two key factors were determining how effectively they sharpened.

 First, the type of abrasive.
 The models we tested used three different kinds: carbides (a combination of metal and carbon), ceramic, and diamond.
 Our least favorite models featured carbides or ceramic, materials that proved problematic in part because they have what Mike Tarkanian at the Massachusetts Institute of Technology’s Department of Materials Science and Engineering calls a “high coefficient of friction.”
 This means that they are relatively sticky and grab at the surface of the blade more than diamond does.
 As a result, sharpeners made of these materials rough up the surface of the blade, making it move through food less efficiently.
-In addition, ceramic and carbides are also softer than diamonds and degrade more quickly, shortening the life span of the sharpener; in fact, the ceramic wheels on the electric Shun sharpener sent up a puff of white dust every time we pulled the blade through its chamber.
+In addition, ceramic and carbides are also softer than diamonds and degrade more quickly, shortening the life span of the sharpener.

 Diamond, on the other hand, is the hardest material in the world, which makes it strong and durable for sharpening.
 Its coefficient of friction is also relatively low, which allows it to glide smoothly over a knife blade as it sharpens and thus produce a smoother, sharper edge.

-With diamond abrasives, supportive chambers, and intuitive design, all three models from one maker (two electric and one manual) put razor-sharp edges on very dull knives and were easy to use.
+Our favorite manual sharpener put razor-sharp edges on very dull knives and was easy to use.
 But whether you buy a manual or electric model depends on your needs and personal preferences.
-Manual sharpeners are smaller, lighter, cheaper—our repeat top-rated manual sharpener costs about $50—and easier to store.
+Manual sharpeners are smaller, lighter, cheaper—our top-rated manual sharpener costs about $50 while good electric sharpeners are typically more than $100—and easier to store.
 They also don’t need to be unpacked and plugged in for use, making them a more convenient option for routine upkeep.

 But what even the best manual sharpener can’t do is repair extensive damage to a blade.
 When we filed two identical notches into the ends of each knife and then ran them through their respective sharpeners, the winning manual model hadn’t made much progress after 300 strokes.
-But since the electric models put the abrasive in contact with the blade at a much higher speed, they quickly repaired the damage, giving them a distinct advantage over manual models.
-Our winning electric model, the only model to feature a dedicated slot for heavy damage, required only 76 strokes to make a severely damaged knife look and cut like a brand-new blade.
-Meanwhile, the runner-up electric model, got the job done in about 220 strokes.
+But since our favorite electric models put the abrasive in contact with the blade at a much higher speed, they quickly repaired the damage, giving the electric sharpeners a distinct advantage over manual models.
+Our top-rated electric model required only 76 strokes to make a severely damaged knife look and cut like a brand-new blade.

-- NOTCH REMOVAL: We filed notches in both ends of each blade and ran them through their respective electric sharpeners (manual models could not remove notches), timing how long—and counting the number of strokes—it took to repair the damage.
+Notch Removal: We filed notches in both ends of each blade and ran them through their respective sharpeners, however, we learned that manual sharpeners could not repair damage.